cncf/k8s-conformance/v1.23/kubermatic/README.md

 ## Set up the cluster

 1. Login to https://dev.kubermatic.io/.
-2. Press the "Create Cluster" button.
+2. Select a project and then press the "Create Cluster" button.
 3. Pick Kubernetes version v1.23.x.
 4. Complete the create cluster wizard with either DigitalOcean, Hetzner or AWS (setting the "Allowed IP Range for NodePorts" field to "`0.0.0.0/0`" to allow all inbound trafic).